Military history of New Zealand during World War I: Evacuation

 The Allied forces at Anzac Cove were eventually evacuated in December 1915, with Cape Helles being abandoned in early January 1916.
 The significance of the Gallipoli Campaign was strongly felt in New Zealand, and Australia, where it was the first great conflict experienced by the fledgling nation.
 Before Gallipoli the citizens of New Zealand were confident of the superiority of the British Empire and were proud and eager to offer their service.
 The campaign in Gallipoli shook that confidence.

 Today, the date of the initial landings, 25 April, is a public holiday known as ANZAC Day in New Zealand and every year thousands of people gather at memorials around the country, and indeed in Turkey, to honour the bravery and sacrifice of the original Anzacs, and of all those who have subsequently lost their lives in war.

-New Zealand casualties during the Gallipoli campaign amounded to 2,721 dead and 4,852 wounded.
+New Zealand casualties during the Gallipoli campaign amounted to 2,721 dead and 4,852 wounded.
 It had long been believed that 8,556 men of the NZEF served at Gallipoli, due to Sir Ian Hamilton reciting this figure in his introduction to Fred Waite's The New Zealanders at Gallipoli, part of the Official History of New Zealand's Effort in the Great War.
 However, recent research indicates that at least 16,000, possibly more than 17,000, NZEF soldiers served at Gallipoli.